Nestled in the northern part of Rome’s historic centre, the Piazza del Popolo was once the gateway to the Italian capital.

 Brief history of the Piazza del Popolo in Rome

-At the end of the 16th century, Pope Sixtus V – a.k.a.
-Felice Peretti – launched a vast programme to develop the Piazza del Popolo.
+At the end of the 16th century, the builder pope Sixtus V – Felice Peretti – launched a vast development program for the Piazza del Popolo.

 The Porta Flaminia – later renamed Porta del Popolo -, located in the square, was, until the apparition of the railway, the gateway to the Eternal City for all travellers coming from the north on the Via Flaminia.